Frequently asked questions

 You can take an annuity from any provider.
 And you’ll probably find a better deal that way too.

-You can use our online annuity service to get quotes from the UK's leading annuity providers.
+You can use our online annuity service to get quotes from the across the market.
 If you find a quote that you’re happy with, contact us and we'll explain how to proceed.
 Quotes from us are free and there’s no obligation.

 Is my annuity rate guaranteed?